-With line-edits, I’ll work at roughly sentence-level and tackle any issues that might make your story unwieldy or hard to read.
-Things like cleaning up info dumps, drawing out description, making sure word choice is effective, and fixing up sentence structure.
-I’ll also point out consistency issues and other small details that help make your novel as cohesive as it can be, like “could you work this detail in a few chapters later?” or “could you introduce this character’s quirk earlier?”
+With line-edits, I will work at roughly sentence-level and tackle any issues that might make your story unwieldy or hard to read.
+This includes cleaning up info dumps, drawing out description, making sure word choice is effective, and fixing up sentence structure.
+I will also point out consistency issues and other small details to help make your novel as cohesive as it can be, like “could you work this detail in a few chapters later?” or “could you introduce this character’s quirk earlier?”

 Basically, these edits help with a whole bunch of things.